 Announcements Received by the Graduate School

 The Graduate School regularly receives information about funding opportunities for graduate students.
 The following announcements will provide instruction on where to obtain more information about each program as well as an application.
 This list is updated regularly.
 Please check back frequently.

-Students are encouraged to check the online Opportunity Update, published by Virginia Tech's Office of the Vice President for Research.
+Students are encouraged to check the online Funding Institutional, published by Virginia Tech's Office of the Vice President for Research.
 This site provides weekly updates about funding for research and scholarship.